 Color also plays a key role in shaping customer perceptions.
 Your brand’s color palette should be woven throughout the store to create a cohesive identity.
 You can also use pops of color to highlight specific areas or promotions.
 By carefully considering these elements, you can leverage your displays to create a more immersive and impactful shopping experience, forging a deeper connection with customers and ultimately driving sales.

-Optimize Your Store's Flow
+Improve Your Store's Flow for Better Sales

 The layout of your store determines how customers move through it, and a well-planned flow can make the difference between a quick visit and a leisurely shopping trip.
 The goal is to create a clear, intuitive path that guides shoppers through your space without making them feel lost or overwhelmed.
 Avoid cluttered aisles and dead ends, which can cause frustration and lead to customers leaving prematurely.